VictorAsiya/Project-X/README.md

 # Project-X
-This is the repo for frontend of Go fare web application
+This is the repo for frontend of Go-fare web application